 Red Feather Inn: Retreat to Hadspen

 If I were a bride-to-be, planning the perfect wedding, I would choose the Red Feather Inn as my venue.
 But that horse bolted long ago, so I’ll set my sights elsewhere.
-Maybe a marquee birthday or an anniversary celebration?
+Maybe a marquee birthday or anniversary celebration?
 Whatever the reason, you can expect the exceptional when you book a room at this heritage accommodation establishment.

-Originally built in 1842, the Red Feather Inn was one of Tasmania’s first coaching inns, located only 12kms from Launceston.
+Originally built in 1842, Red Feather Inn was one of Tasmania’s first coaching inns, located only 12kms from Launceston.
 As was popular during that time in the colony, renown Georgian architect John Sprunt used local sandstone and convict labour during construction.

 Stylish and Elegant: French Provincial